mocksonline/EntityOutliner_novy/README.md

 # Entity Outliner
 Entity Outliner is a clientside mod that allows you to select entity types to outline, making them visible through obstructions at any distance.

+Forked From https://github.com/adamviola/EntityOutliner(Sorry, I'm bad at using github)

 ## Why Use It?
 This mod will help with:
 <details>